Cataract Surgery | Post-Operative Care | Hill Vision Services

-When you come to the office for your scheduled visit, remember to bring your surgical kit with all of the prescribed eye drops.
-Generally, you should have three types: an antibiotic drop; a steroid drop; and, finally, a non-steroidal anti-inflammatory drop.
+When you come to the office for your scheduled post-operative cataract surgery visit, remember to bring your surgical kit with all of the prescribed eye drops.
+Generally, you should have three types: an antibiotic drop; a steroid drop; and a non-steroidal anti-inflammatory drop.

 After arrival in the office, the staff will remove your eye patch.
 Remember, although it is an exciting time and the expectations are high, it is normal for vision to be somewhat blurry.
 This is true for a number of reasons.
 Your eye will most likely still be dilated, there may be ointment on the surface of the eye and there is always some degree of swelling.